riya-py/SheSignal/readme.md

   riskier than three reports of the exact same thing.

-Every weight, saturation point, half-life, and radius lives in `backend/app/config.py` as an environment-overridable setting — nothing is hardcoded into the scoring logic.
-The final score is bucketed into `low` / `moderate` / `high` against configurable thresholds, and the response includes the top contributing factors and a human-readable explanation generated from the same numbers the score was built from — not a separate free-text model call.
+Every weight, saturation point, half-life, and radius lives in `backend/app/config.py` as an environment-overridable setting and nothing is hardcoded into the scoring logic.
+The final score is bucketed into `low` / `moderate` / `high` against configurable thresholds, and the response includes the top contributing factors and a human-readable explanation generated from the same numbers the score was built from  which is not a separate free-text model call.

 ### 5. Route safety: segmenting a walk